Bernie Guindon: Third term as national president

 In 1988, Lowe described Guindon as living in a middle-class neighborhood of Oshawa and engaged in real estate speculation while also owning a camp in northern Ontario for outlaw bikers.
 Lowe also described Guindon as still proud of Satan's Choice with his body covered with tattoos of Satan's Choice grinning devil patch.
-In the summer of 1989, Guindon together with his right-hand man Lorne Campbell made a lengthy visit to the Prairie provinces to make alliances with los Bravos gang of Winnipeg and the Grim Reapers of Calgary and Lethbridge.
-A report by the police Organized Crime Committee from 1989 stated that Satan's Choice, the Vagabonds and the Lobos were working closely to manufacture and distribute methamphetamine.
+In the summer of 1989, Guindon, with his right-hand man Lorne Campbell, made a lengthy visit to the Prairie provinces to make alliances with los Bravos gang of Winnipeg and the Grim Reapers of Calgary and Lethbridge.
+A report by the police Organized Crime Committee from 1989 stated that Satan's Choice, the Vagabonds, and the Lobos were working closely to manufacture and distribute methamphetamine.
 In the winter of 1990, Guindon and Campbell visited Sorel, Quebec to meet the leaders of the Hells Angels to discuss an alliance against the Outlaws.
 By this time, Guindon had been speaking English for so long that his French had become somewhat rusty as he found himself pausing as he searched in his mind for the right words and phrases in French when asking for directions.
+Guindon removed his son from the care of his former girlfriend "Angel" in 1990 because of her substance abuse, and chose to raise him along with another of his girlfriends.
+Guindon spent much of the 1990s feuding with the teachers at the Holy Cross Elementary School who believed that the Guindon family were devil-worshippers and that Harley should not be allowed to attend a Catholic school.
+Harley Guindon recalled that his childhood was different from the other children as he once he was getting off a school bus when he saw somebody run up with an ax intent upon beheading his father in front of their house.
+Harley Guidnon stated: "I can remember this as clear as day.
+The guy was ready to cut his head off and he slid like a boxer, throwing out a job, and knocked the attacker out cold upon the lawn".